Is My Website ADA Compliant? Find out if your website is accessible and ADA compliant

-Why Web Accessibility is Important: The Cost of Exclusion
+Why Web Accessibility is Important: The Benefits of Inclusion

 The internet should be accessible to everyone but millions of users are unable to navigate through various parts of the internet.
 Lack of accessible web design is not only a question of political correctness – it is a question of legal issues, financial losses, and search engines’ ranking.
 It doesn’t matter if you own an e-commerce store, a professional services website or a corporate platform, you need to know about the ADA and the WCAG.